screwdycrow/Funcron/README.md

 timeslot.

 ## To Do:
-1) Repeat the schedule for next day when the last timeslot function is executed by default.
 2) timeslots to accept Date objects, so that funcron can be able to schedule actions on more than one day range.